QR Cake vs ME-QR: Free QR Code Generators Compared

 Where QR Cake wins

-No ads.
+Clear ad trade-off.
 This is the single biggest difference.
 ME-QR serves ads in the dashboard, and depending on configuration, may serve ads on the landing pages your QR codes redirect to.
-For business use, this is a real problem: your customers scan your code and see third-party ads, which looks unprofessional and damages trust.
-QR Cake has no ads.
+QR Cake is upfront: free dynamic scans may show a short ad before redirecting, and paid plans remove ads from the scan experience.

 Professional appearance.
 Beyond ads, the overall feel of ME-QR is "free internet tool" - interstitials, language-switching headers, occasional upsell modals.
 QR Cake's interface is closer to a typical SaaS product.
 For business users, this matters.